nikitavoloboev/data/focusing/rules.md

 - Respect existing git workflow of projects.
 - Prefix branch names with `fix/` or `feat/` appropriately.

+## Docs

+- Use light themed screenshots/screencasts with proper accessibility (contrast) in writing docs/readme.

 ## GitHub

 - Add appropriate topics to each repo (languages used, problem space, ..)